FirelightWP/easy-fancybox/readme.txt

 Yes, but _only_ if you used the option **Link thumbnails to: Image File** when inserting the gallery!
 The gallery quicktag/shortcode should look something like `[gallery link="file"]`.

+= Will a NextGen gallery be displayed in a FancyBox overlay ? =

+It *can* be.
+Switch off any gallery overlay scripts in NextGen and either use the FancyBox Auto-detect feature (turned ON by default for jpg, gif and png files) or set the NextGen option "Effects" to "Custom" and fill the code line field with
+`
+class="fancybox" rel="%GALLERY_NAME%"
+`

+= Can I use ONE thumbnail to open a complete gallery ? =

+It can be done in combination with NextGen Gallery.
+Create a gallery, use the tag `[nggtags gallery=YourGalleryName]` in your page content and configure NextGen to include hidden gallery images.

 = Can I display web pages or HTML files in a FancyBox overlay? =

 Yes.
 Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.

-NOTE: The difference between these two classes (- or space) is in size of the overlay window.
-Try it out and use the one that works best :)
+NOTE: The difference between these two classes ('-' or space) is in size of the overlay window.
+Try it out and use the one that works best for you :)

 = Can I show PDF files in a FancyBox overlay? =